Flo0807/farens.me/priv/resources/articles/2023/02-09-hello-world.md

 %{
   slug: "hello-world",
   title: "Hello World!
 Introduction to my website and blog",
-  description: "This is about why Elixir and Phoenix were chosen over a static site generator to build this site, along with explanations and code examples of how some interesting features work in detail.",
+  description: "This is about why Elixir and Phoenix were chosen over a static site generator to build this website, along with explanations and code examples of how some interesting features work in detail.",
   published: true
 }
 ---
-I talk about why Elixir and Phoenix were chosen over a static site generator to build this site, along with explanations and code examples of how some interesting features work in detail.
+I talk about why Elixir and Phoenix were chosen over a static site generator to build this website, along with explanations and code examples of how some interesting features work in detail.

 ## Introduction